dtseiler/hockeybox/README.md

 * warmup

 There is no necessary naming format for the mp3 files, other than they must have the `.mp3` filename extension and not begin with a dot (`.`).

+### vlc
+You will need the `vlc` python3 module.

+- On a debian-based system you can run `sudo apt-get install python3-vlc`.
+- If you prefer `pip` you can run `sudo pip install python-vlc`.

 ## Use
 1. Edit /etc/rc.local on your HockeyBox and point it to the new hockeybox.py script.